1. Home

 Final frame assembly

-Only one fracture gap is left between two large assembled mandibular portions to connect the anterior and posterior subunits.
-This gap is reduced and fixed through a connecting rod.
+Only one fracture gap is left between the two large assembled mandibular portions.
+To connect the anterior and posterior subunits this gap is reduced and fixed with a connecting rod.

 The illustration shows the final assembly of the external fixator using the modular technique.

-MMF is removed after the final external fixator assembly to allow for mandibular function.
+MMF is removed after the final assembly of the external fixator to allow for mandibular function.

 Alternative: using a bow